Khareem23/gleducalculatorTest/ReadMe.md

 ### Azure App Service ( PAAS )
 The frontend was deployed using Static Web App and the backend deployed with Azure Web App.
-Below is the link to access it Deployment URL :
+Below are the links to access them :

 ### Deployed API URL :
 https://gledu-calculatortest.azurewebsites.net/index.html